exile-watch/crucible/docs/contributing.md

 Here's some information that might be helpful while working on a poe-watch PR:

 - [Development](/docs/development.md) - This short guide describes how to get this app running on your local machine.

-- [Tests](/tests/README.md) - We use tests to ensure content will render correctly on the site.
-Tests run automatically in your PR, and sometimes it's also helpful to run them locally.

 ## Reviewing
 We review every single PR.